Campaign of the Month: August 2014

 “Very well.
 Consider yourself avenged.
 Why did he ask you?”

 “He said that his flesh was a temptation to the Patriarch.
 Do you know ought of the eastern doctrine of reincarnation?
 Of course you do.
 Paul claims that he is, in fact, the reembodied lover of Mi-ka-il from Ebla of thousands of years ago.
 Some woman named Ma-ri?
-And that the devil had placed him once again in Michael’s way, to remind him of his earthly lusts and to frustrate his ascension to the left hand of God in Heaven.
+And that the devil had placed him once again in Michael’s way, to remind him of his earthly lusts and to frustrate his ascension to stand beside Gabriel at the left hand of God in Heaven.
 He asked me to make him a creature of such foulness, such ruined hideousness that his face would provoke only disgust and hate in those that contemplated his form.
 No longer would he tempt the Archangel.
 No longer would the ghost of Ma-ri haunt Mi-ka-il.
 Know you anything of this Ma-ri, Petronius?”

 Silence, pregnant with speculation, ensued between the two elders.